yoctoalex/f5-isc-lab/README.rst

 .. figure:: _figures/dev-tools-dock-bottom.png

-So, at this point open another window and make sure the Network tab is also selected there.
+`b)` So, at this point open another window and make sure the Network tab is also selected there.
 Now that you have both browsers open, enter the IP address of your first deployed instance into one window, and the FQDN of the site into the other; both of these data points should have been noted in the step 2a above.

 When you hit Enter, wait for the site to load and then take note of the total time it took to load each site.
 You'll be looking for the value in "Finish: [ ] ms/s".
 Now, recall that your initial app instance is deployed on an AWS Region far from you geographically.
 This means that more than likely your Direct IP test should yield a relatively high latency result (of course, this depends on your internet connectivity as well, but we expect it to be at least 7-10 seconds).

 .. figure:: _figures/side_by_side_america.png

-At ths same time, the site with the FQDN URL would is going through AWS CloudFront, which means the cached content such as images and static elements are being served from a regional Edge CDN Point of Presence (PoP) closer to you.
+`c)` At ths same time, the site with the FQDN URL would is going through AWS CloudFront, which means the cached content such as images and static elements are being served from a regional Edge CDN Point of Presence (PoP) closer to you.
 This means that most likely the site requested through the FQDN in your browser window is loading faster, on average as much as 6x - 10x faster, than the one you're calling directly by the application IP.

 This is the key value of the Essential App Protect integration with AWS CloudFront: the ability to deliver content to a global user base of protected applications with very little configuration, done right inside the EAP portal.
 Score!